 Ways to increase engagement of your employees via internal newsletter tool

 Eye-catching branded template

-Well-designed newsletters not only represent your company’s brand and culture but also inspire employees to get involved in the content and read the newsletter instead of opening and immediately closing a plain email.
+Well-designed newsletters not only represent your company’s brand and culture but also inspire employees to involve in the content and read the newsletter instead of opening and immediately closing a plain email.

-Professional-looking newsletter templates might sound like a daunting task, but they can be easily created with tools dedicated to internal newsletters.
+Professional-looking newsletter templates might sound like a daunting task, but you can easily create them with tools for internal newsletters.
 Pre-saved sections and the option to save templates to the gallery can save your time and ensure newsletter design is always on the spot.

 Personalized news tailored to each recipient

 Personalization truly matters in the email world.
 If a reader receives a group email with information irrelevant to his topic of intrest or position, we can’t be sure they will be opening the following email.
-It’s essential to ensure that newsletters are sent individually to each recipient.
+It’s essential to ensure that you send newsletters individually to each recipient.
 The content must interest a reader as it should be based on their preferences.